Garden City, New York

-Garden City is a village located on Long Island in Nassau County, New York.
+Garden City is a village located in Nassau County, on Long Island, in New York, United States.
+The population was 23,272 at the time of the 2020 census.

+The Incorporated Village of Garden City is primarily located within the town of Hempstead, with the exception being a small area at the northern tip of the village located within the town of North Hempstead.
 It is the Greater Garden City area's anchor community.
-The population was 23,272 at the 2020 census.

-The Incorporated Village of Garden City is primarily located within the Town of Hempstead, with the exception being a small area at the northern tip of the village located within the Town of North Hempstead.